Milkywire/interview-assignment/app/README.md

 ## API

 We provided a small api for you to use during the development.
 The api runs on [http://localhost:3001](http://localhost:3001).
+Below you can find a list of all endpoints.
+You can find the swagger documentation for the api at [http://localhost:3001/docs](http://localhost:3001/docs)

 `GET /impacters` - List all impacters